gvergnaud/ts-pattern/README.md

 ### Objects

-A pattern can be an object with sub-pattern properties.
-In order to match, the input must be an object with all properties defined on the pattern object and each property must match its sub-pattern.
+Patterns can be objects containing sub-patterns.
+An object pattern will match If and only if the input value **is an object**, contains **all properties** the pattern defines and each property **matches** the corresponding sub-pattern.

 ```ts
 import { match } from 'ts-pattern';